skaderli/WaveBreaking/README.rst

 **Important information:**

-* The package is still under construction and therefore, major errors could occur.
+* The package is still under construction and therefore, major errors can occur.
 * Free software: MIT license
 * Further documentation about the implemented methods can be found in my `master thesis <https://occrdata.unibe.ch/students/theses/msc/406.pdf>`_